espressif/esp-idf/examples/bluetooth/bluedroid/classic_bt/a2dp_sink/README.md

 idf.py menuconfig
 ```

-* Set the use of external I2S codec or internal DAC for audio output, and configure the output PINs under A2DP Example Configuration
+* Choose external I2S codec or internal DAC for audio output, and configure the output PINs under A2DP Example Configuration

-* Enable Classic Bluetooth and A2DP under Component config --> Bluetooth --> Bluedroid Enable
+* Enable Classic Bluetooth and A2DP under **Component config --> Bluetooth --> Bluedroid Enable**

 ### Build and Flash